 Buying gifts for kids’ parties can be challenging for parents.
 What to buy?
 How much to spend?
 How to avoid a crazy battle in the toy store when your kid insists they need a present, too?
-In short, birthday gifts can be a nightmare.
+In short, shopping for birthday gifts can be a nightmare.

 We live in an increasingly materialistic world, and this clever party idea is one way for parents to stop wasteful buying and encourage kids to appreciate the value of money.
 I know for sure I’ll be opting for a “fiver” for my kids in the future.